renytek13/Soft-Prompt-Generation/README.md

 See `scripts/spg_cgan/cross.sh`.

-## Acknowledgements

-Our code is based on [CoOp](https://github.com/KaiyangZhou/CoOp) and [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) repository.
-We thank the authors for releasing their code.

 ## Citation

-If you use our code, please consider citing our work:
+🥰 If our code is helpful to your research or projects, please consider citing our work:

 ```bibtex
 @inproceedings{bai2024softpromptgenerationdomain,